-It was the eighth time the walk has been held, raising awareness of domestic violence and funds to support services that assist people impacted by this growing issue in the Salvation Army for a sausage southern Sydney region.
+It was the eighth time the walk has been held, raising awareness of domestic violence and funds to support services that assist people impacted by this growing issue in the southern Sydney region.

 Walkers once again had the choice of three distances, 50km, 25km or 5km, to tackle on Saturday 7 September.